NSW Work Injury Claim

 When should I get legal advice for a NSW workers compensation claim?

-Get advice quickly if your claim is denied, treatment is refused, weekly payments are reduced or stopped, you receive a section 78 notice, or an IME report is being used against you.
+Consider obtaining advice promptly if your claim is denied, treatment is refused, weekly payments are reduced or stopped, you receive a section 78 notice, or an IME report is relied on for an adverse decision.

 Related early-stage claim and dispute guides